Sengsith/test-landing-page/README.md

 ### Header

-I had a little trouble figuring out how to get the background color for the header to stretch the whole screen while also making sure the header content doesn't exceed a specific width but also shrinks when the viewport shrinks.
+I had a little trouble figuring out how to get the `background-color` for the header to stretch the whole screen while also making sure the header content doesn't exceed a specific width but also shrinks when the viewport shrinks.

 ```html
 <header>